SAILS: Early Alert Faculty and Advisor Resources

 Who follows up with students and clears the flags?

 Students are encouraged to follow up with their instructors; therefore, instructors should clear the following flags once the concern and appropriate resources have been addressed: Assignment Concerns, Attendance Concern, Low Participation, and Low Quiz/Test Scores.
 Appropriate student support services will reach out to students and clear the flags for Never Attended, In Danger of Failing, and General Concern flags.

 Who is the college lead for SAILS?

-Dr. Kathy Maalouf, AVP for Student Success, serves as the college lead for SAILS.
-Please contact her directly for additional information or training.
+Dr. Chuck Lepper, Vice President for Student Affairs, serves as the college lead for SAILS.
+Please contact him directly for additional information or training.